-While underway there is no night or day, there are just four hours on and an eight off; the sun rises then sets and we keep sailing on to The Azores.
-The only resemblance of normality spans a short two hours of classes from 1pm – 2pm KST (Kris Standard Time).
-After classes we all change into bathing suits and venture out on deck to brave the frigid Mid-Atlantic waters.
-With shrieks of fright and delight we rinse the sweat of the past 24 hours off and prepare for the next round of shifts.
-After a brief study hall (for those not on watch) the crew gathers in the cockpit for pre-diner squeeze.
+While underway, there is no night or day, there are just four hours on and an eight off; the sun rises then sets, and we keep sailing on to The Azores.
+The only resemblance of normality spans a short two hours of classes from 1 pm – 2 pm KST (Kris Standard Time).
+After classes, we all change into bathing suits and venture out on deck to brave the frigid Mid-Atlantic waters.
+With shrieks of fright and delight, we rinse the sweat of the past 24 hours off and prepare for the next round of shifts.
+After a brief study hall (for those not on watch), the crew gathers in the cockpit for a pre-dinner squeeze.
 At this time the skipper for the day (today it was me!) asks a question ranging from the funny, “What haircut would you have if you were a TV chef” to the emotionally gripping, “What was the darkest moment in your life and what was the brightest.”
-Despite knowing each other for less then a month, we all open up and share.
+Despite knowing each other for less than a month, we all open up and share.
 After dinner and clean up, our shifts resume as “normal,” and the crew, foul weather gear donned, prepare for the nights watch.

 All in all, the trip so far is going well.
 We miss and love you all.